 We’ve all been there.
 Some of us lived in denial even though we saw it coming for months (or years.)
 For others, it came out of the clear blue sky.
 Whether it ends with a bang or a whimper, breaking up is a difficult time in every man’s life.
 Men’s emotions and feelings don’t tend to get a lot of ink as, generally speaking, men are more reticent to acknowledge much less discuss them.
 But that doesn’t mean that we don’t feel things too, including suffering after a break-up; Several recent studies even point to the fact that break-ups might even affect men more than women.

 Now, there’s at least a hundred “flavors” of break-ups.
-It would be next to impossible to write a guide that covers every single contingency that leads to a split.
+It would be next to impossible to write a ‘how to get over a breakup for guys’ guide that covers every single contingency that leads to a split.
 But what we’ve tried to do here is create a series of coping strategies, pick-me-ups and silver linings that should help you through the dark days until you see the inevitable light at the end of the tunnel.

 Feel the Feelings